Marketplace Recipe: Vendors Example

 5export default defineLink(6 MarketplaceModule.linkable.vendor,7 {8 linkable: ProductModule.linkable.product,9 isList: true,10 }11)

-Then, create the file src/links/vendor-order.ts with the following content:
+Next, to define a link between the Vendor and Order data models, create the file src/links/vendor-order.ts with the following content:

 src/links/vendor-order.ts